 The child related occupational fields that pertain to WDHS are the paediatric ward, counselling and other support services for children.
 Hence all staff and volunteers whose regular work is in connection with areas of WDHS that provide treatment to children, and who are not directly supervised whilst working in these areas, will require a WWC Check.

 The WWC is conducted in addition to the National Police Record Check.
 You will be advised if you are required to obtain a WWCC.
-Please contact the Human Resources Department if you have any queries regarding the need for a WWC.
+Please contact the People, Culture & Development Department if you have any queries regarding the need for a WWC.